-I am an associate professor in the Department of Computer Science at the University of Oxford, and a tutorial fellow at St. Catherine's College.
+I am a Professor of Computer Science at the University of Oxford, a tutorial fellow at St. Catherine's College, and the Chief Scientist and co-founder of Latent Logic Ltd.

 My research focuses on artificial intelligence.
 My goal is to design, analyse, and evaluate the algorithms that enable computational systems to acquire and execute intelligent behaviour.
 I’m particularly interested in machine learning, with which computers can learn from experience, and decision-theoretic planning, with which they can reason about their goals and deduce behavioural strategies that maximise their utility.
 In addition to theoretical work on these topics, I have in recent years also focused on applying them to practical problems in robotics and search engine optimisation.